garygr2002/Rebalance/README.md

 The income files are four of sixteen CSV files that act as input to the software.
 Files in this format are located in the following subdirectories in the directory identified in the source preference:

-1. "income_head_", for head-of-house hold filers
+1. "income_head", for head-of-house hold filers
 2. "income_joint", for married-filing-jointly filers
 3. "income_separate", for married-filing-separately filers
 4. "income_single", for single filers